-- Facilitator Note: These are the nine elements of trauma-informed parenting that are introduced in the Caring for Children Who Have Experienced Trauma: A Workshop for Resource Parents (RPC Curriculum). - The National Child Traumatic Stress Network (NCTSN) has summarized what it means to be a trauma informed resource parent into nine essential elements.
-There is more detail on these elements in the Participant's Manual on pages 7 and 8. - The focus of the time today will be on element nine.
+- Facilitator Note: These are the nine elements of trauma-informed parenting that are introduced in the Caring for Children Who Have Experienced Trauma: A Workshop for Resource Parents (RPC Curriculum).
+They can be found on pages three and four of the Participant's Manual. - The NCTSN has summarized what it means to be a trauma informed resource parent into nine essential elements.
+There is more detail on these elements in the Participant's Manual on pages three and four. - The focus of the time today will be on element nine.
 We are looking at the impact of being a resource parent, the stress that can come with being in this role and the impact of being exposed to trauma on you.
-We will also be looking at ways to cope and build resilience in yourself so that you can be effective as a resource parent.
+We will be also looking at ways to cope and build resilience in yourself so that you can be effective as a resource parent.